robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 Tizio can be the most lovable person with a nice family while Caio can be the worst human being living on the Earth but when they drive on Ponte Morandi in Genoa, the day in which it collapsed, both faced the same fate.
 Whoever they were, whatever the reason they were driving a car in that place at that time.

-Within a reasonable and ideal anthropomorphism of the reality, we can say that Mrs. Reality enters a room without any previous warning, slams the door against the face of whoever is behind it, does not ask pardon for it, and then she lives when she likes.
+Within a reasonable and ideal anthropomorphism of reality, we can say that Mrs. Reality enters a room without any previous warning, slams the door against the face of whoever is behind it, does not ask pardon for it, and then she lives when she likes.
 Is she brutal, right?

-Under this PoV, we can please ourselves in our room space and enjoy our own party, ignoring that Mrs. Reality exists until, she get into the room and sh*t starts to rain like it's in the middle of a hurricane.
+Under this PoV, we can please ourselves in our room space and enjoy our own party, ignoring that Mrs. Reality exists until she gets into the room and sh*t starts to rain like it's in the middle of a hurricane.
 Hence, we can ignore her, but not the consequences of ignoring her.

 ---